GoogleChrome/developer.chrome.com/site/en/docs/apps/migration/index.md

 If you have any technical questions here are some resources you can use to get support:

-- For Chrome App to web application questions use [this Stack Overflow template][37].
-- For Chrome App to Chrome Extension help use [this Stack Overflow template][38].
+- For questions related to migrating from Chrome Apps to Web Applications or Chrome Extensions join the [ChromeOS developer community on Discord][37].
 - For missing web app capabilities, request a new capability under [Capabilities, aka.
-Project Fugu][39].
+Project Fugu][38].

 [1]: https://blog.chromium.org/2021/10/extending-chrome-app-support-on-chrome.html
 [2]: https://developer.chrome.com/blog/capabilities/